MullinsLab/ISDB/doc/Workflows.md

 By default, the `export` tool outputs several data sets in several different formats.
 Run `export --help` to see a summary of other options.

+# Freezing a version of the database

+Every database made with ISDB can be frozen at a point in time to prevent data drift during analyses.
+To learn more, read the [freezing documentation](Freezing.md).

 [HIRIS]: http://mullinslab.microbiol.washington.edu/hiris/
 [Sources]: Sources.md